-Not like most of tourists visiting Tenerife and spending whole holidays without living resort, that ravellers, who take private VIP tours with Tenerife Host can feel influence of South American culture in Tenerife and some of people say they feel Tenerife is a kind of mix between Spain and South America.
-And that’s truth, because there are very strong historical connections mainly between Tenerife and Venezuela, but also Colombia, Cuba, Argentina and other countries of South America.
+Not like most the tourists visiting Tenerife and spending whole holidays without living resort, that travelers, who take private VIP tours with Tenerife Host can feel the influence of South American culture in Tenerife and some of the people say they feel Tenerife is a kind of a mix between Spain and South America.
+And that’s true, because there are very strong historical connections mainly between Tenerife and Venezuela, but also Colombia, Cuba, Argentina and other countries of South America.

 If you take a private tour in Tenerife with Tenerife Host, you can observe that South American influence in different parts of the island.
-And that’s the reason why we decided to highlight a bit the history of people movement between Canary Islands and South America.
+And that’s the reason why we decided to highlight a bit the history of the people moving between the Canary Islands and South America.

-The conquest and colonization of Canary Islands runs more or less parallel to the discovery of America.
+The conquest and colonization of the Canary Islands run more or less parallel to the discovery of America.
 The discovery and colonization of the Antilles by Columbus turned the Canary Islands into a privileged setting, in a kind of an experimental laboratory.
-Asian plants like sugarcane and banana trees were delivered from Canary Islands to the West Indies.
+Asian plants like sugarcane and banana trees were delivered from the Canary Islands to the West Indies.
 Canarian technicians worked in the first mill of the New Continent in Santo Domingo.
-The African yam brought from Canary Islands will penetrate very soon in the Caribbean area.
-The same will happen with the pig, the goat, the dog and the sheep, which, led from the Canary Islands, will spread throughout the Antilles.
+The African yam brought from the Canary Islands will penetrate very soon in the Caribbean area.
+The same will happen with the pig, the goat, the dog, and the sheep, which, led from the Canary Islands, will spread throughout the Antilles.
 The Canaries were, therefore, an intermediary in the diffusion of plants and animals on both sides of the ocean.
 The potato will acclimatize quickly and are known from very soon exports towards Europe.
-As early as 1567 they potatoes already sent to Flanders.
-That situation will transform the island’s agriculture, becoming the food par excellence of the lower classes of society.
-By its position and the action of the trade winds Canary Islands became the forced passage for the Indies.
+As early as 1567 the potatoes already sent to Flanders.
+That situation will transform the island’s agriculture, becoming the food par excellence of the lower classes of society and the basis of their energy source and health.
+By its position and the action of the trade winds the Canary Islands became the forced passage for the Indies.

 Canary Islands participated in the conquest of South America as expert guides.
 Between 1492 and 1506 at least 12 of the largest expeditions made the stops in Tenerife and La Gomera islands.
 Among them are the greatest names of the conquest, such as Columbus, Ojeda, Vespuccio, Pedrarias, La Cosa, Yáñez and Ovando.
 Canary had the privilege of trading with the West Indies since the beginning of the colonization of the New World.
 A Royal Order of 1511 simply specifies that Canarians can leave Canary Islands only with the authorization of the captain of the vessel, without any other kind of permits.